-[Noise from neighbours or noise from the street (traffic, business, factories, etc.]
+[Noise from neighbours or noise from the street (traffic, business, factories, etc.] SOCIAL EXCLUSION (Physical and social environment) Cross-sectional Reference period: current Unit: household Mode of collection: household respondent

 Do you have any of the following problems related to the place where you live?
 Too much noise in your dwelling from neighbours or from outside (traffic, business, factory, etc.)?